Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Agoraphobia can be caused by many different things.

-You are more likely to experience agoraphobia if you have:
+You are more likely to experience agoraphobia if you:

-- a family history of agoraphobia or anxiety
+- have a family history of agoraphobia or anxiety

 Panic attacks are very distressing.
-If you have a panic attack, you may begin to avoid any situation that could trigger another attack.
-Over time, this avoidance can grow to include more and more places.
+They may make you feel terrified.
+If you have a panic attack, you may begin to avoid any situation that could trigger another one.
+Over time, you may avoid more and more places and situations.

 When should I see my doctor?

-- you experience severe anxiety that prevents you from going certain places
+- prevents you from being in certain places or situations

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.